Cold Milk for Acidity: Does It Help, When to Drink It & Key Limitations

 - Stress and poor sleep

-- Slow digestion or gut imbalance
+- slow digestion and gut imbalance

 When digestion slows down, stomach acid may remain in contact with the stomach lining longer, increasing irritation.
+This is often linked with slow digestion symptoms.

 Is Cold Milk Good for Acidity?